Waerstad/4155-Project-1/README.md

 ## Project 1 for FYS-STK 4155 at UiO.
 By John-Magnus Johnsen & Simen Lund Wærstad

 This project discusses the linear regression methods ordinary least squares (OLS), ridge, and LASSO.
-In addition, we discuss various gradient descent methods, including ordinary gradient descent, stochastic gradient descent, momuentum, ADAgrad, RMSprop, and ADAM.
+In addition, we discuss various gradient descent methods, including ordinary gradient descent, stochastic gradient descent, momuentum, ADAgrad, RMSprop, and Adam.
 We also discuss the bias-variance trade-off as well as resampling methods.
+This is all done in the context of a case study of polynomial fitting on the Runge function.

 The required python packages are included in the file `requirements.txt`.
 To install these packages run the command `pip install -r requirements.txt`

-All the code used to generate data and create figures is included in the folder `code/`.
-The python file `code/functions.py` is a collection of the linear regression models in the form of python functions.
-The runge function is included in `code/runge.py`
+All the code used to generate data and create figures is included in the folder `Code/`.
+The python file `Code/functions.py` is a collection of some utility functions like `Polynomial_Features`.
+The runge function is included in `Code/runge_function.py`.
+The linear regression models are implemented as classes.
+There's more details about this in the section below.

-The jupyter-notebook `generate_plots.ipynb` contains the code and data used to create the figures for exercise 2 of the week 39 exercises.
-Finally,  `project1_main.ipynb` contains the project description.
+The folder `Code/` also contains all jupyter-notebooks which were used to compute the data and plot all data used for tables and figures contained in the report.
+The jupyter-notebooks have file-names reflecting the data they compute.
+All instance of random functions have been seeded using NumPy's seeding functionality.

 ### How to use the Classes `OLS`, `Ridge`, and `LASSO`.